Bagoum/danmokou/README.md

 **Danmokou** is a danmaku (bullet hell) engine built in C# for Unity.
 It is free (as in free speech) software.
 The source code is on Github: https://github.com/Bagoum/danmokou

+The official abbreviation for this engine is **dmk**.

-You might know this project by the name NotDnh, ph4mmo, or Bagoum Danmaku Scripting Markup.
+You might know this project by the name NotDnh, ph4mmo, DanMaKufu, or Bagoum Danmaku Scripting Markup.

 ## Features

-- Supports 100,000 bullets updating at native 4k 120 FPS (on my machine anyways)
+- Supports 100,000 bullets updating at native 4k 120 FPS (on my machine anyways), far more than any other engine
-- Extremely optimized mathematics logic that allow using arbitrary function for movement via expression trees
+- Extremely optimized mathematics logic that allow using arbitrary functions for bullet movement.
+No other engine supports this.
 - Extremely optimized rendering pathway that batches 1000 bullets at a time
 - Zero-allocation bullets
+- Curved lasers, curvy lasers, and wavy lasers (yes, they're all different)
+- Scene game architecture with extensible support for challenges
 - Concise, opinionated, and always-correct model for summoning more than one bullet
 - Efficient compiled scripting language with the same interfaces as native code
-- Instantaneous runtime script recompilation
+- Instantaneous runtime script recompilation using expression trees
 - Simple logic for unbounded difficulty controls
 - Built-in dialogue engine with Ace Attorney-style text unrolling
 - Built-in script analysis and practice architecture